ahmedsultan/apic-em-learning-labs/README.md

 ## Cisco DevNet Learning Labs:

-These self-paced interactive tutorials provide instructions for developers to ....
+These self-paced interactive tutorials provide instructions to learn the basics of the APIC-EM API calls and how to write custom scripts in Python that make APIC-EM API calls.

 Labs are written to be displayed within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).